Home • About Us • Membership • Events • Education • News • Regulations • Legislation • Contact Us

 Fees

-$100.00 for MFTI members, $125.00 for non-members.
-The non-member fee includes a one-year membership to the MFTI.
+$120.00 for MFTI members, $145.00 for non-members, $70.00 for attendees under age 16.
+The non-member fee includes a one year membership to the MFTI.
 Payment should be made to the Maryland Fur Trappers Inc..
-Payment can be made at the school or mailed in advance to:
+Payment can be made online (July 1), at the school or mailed in advance to

 Scholarships

 A limited number of scholarships are available for qualified individuals.
 It is the Maryland Fur Trappers Inc., sincere wish that all interested persons may attend.
-If fees or transportation are a barrier to your attendance, please contact Dan Tucker at the number listed above.
+If fees or transportation are a barrier to your attendance, please contact Jaime Glenn at the number listed above.
 Every effort will be made to address your specific needs.

 A standard of behavior is necessary to preserve the integrity of the Maryland State Trapping School, and to protect the health and safety of all participants.
 Instructors will supervise all activities and advise / enforce all rules pertaining to this event.
 Misconduct may forfeit your fees and continued participation in the Maryland State Trapping School.
-All minors that are not accompanied by an adult shall be required to possess a contact phone number for their parent or guardian, and a signed copy of the attached Maryland State Trapping School Application and Health Information form.
+All minors that are not accompanied by an adult shall be required to possess a contact phone number for their parent or guardian, and a signed copy of the Health Information form.
+(Email Jaime for a copy of the form prior to attendance.)

 Equipment List